LucasFre26/LucasFre26/README.md

 ### Hi there 👋

 - 😄 I'm a computer engineering student
-- 🔭 I’m currently working on HTML, JS, CSS, FLUIG tools
+- 🔭 I'm currently working as a FrontEnd Developer with technologies such as HTML, JS, CSS, and FLUIG tools
 - 🌱 I’m currently learning languagens C-like, Python, Flutter

  <br><div>